go-gorm/gorm/README.md

 ## FirstOrCreate

-Try to load the first record, if fails, initialize struct with search conditions and save it
+Try to get the first record, if failed, will initialize the struct with search conditions and insert it to database

 ```go
 db.FirstOrCreate(&user, User{Name: "non_existing"})